Skip to content

 // Check error rate

-totalExecutions := a.errorCount + a.successCount
+totalExecutions := hm.errorCount + hm.successCount

 if totalExecutions > 0 {

-errorRate := float64(a.errorCount) / float64(totalExecutions)
+errorRate := float64(hm.errorCount) / float64(totalExecutions)

 if errorRate > 0.5 {